Hank Moody: Other works

-Aside from his books, Hank has written the screenplay for the movie adaption of his God Hates Us All, titled A Crazy Little Thing Called Love.
-He has also written the musical based on the movie.
+Aside from his books, Hank has written the screenplay for the movie adaption of his God Hates Us All novel, titled A Crazy Little Thing Called Love.
+He also wrote the musical based on the movie before he was fired.
 In the first season, he writes a blog for Hell-A Magazine, which is owned by Bill Lewis.
 In the fourth season, he rewrote the Fucking & Punching screenplay and dialogue for Slowly We Rot 2.
 In season five Hank writes the screenplay for Santa Monica Cop and the lyrics to a song for singer Kali.
 Season seven sees Hank becoming a staff writer for the television adaptation of Santa Monica Cop.

 Development

 David Duchovny stated that following The X-Files, he wanted to work on a comedy series, but believed casting directors and audiences would not be receptive to his being cast in such a role because of the dark tone of his previous work.
 He also felt that the "underdog comedies" being made at the time would not have suited him.

 He was attracted to Californication because the show is a "hyper-articulate comedy" and deals with adults trying to solve their problems.
 Duchovny looked at his character as the emotional anchor of the show, giving "balance to all the other craziness and [keeping] it from floating away into ridiculous escapades."
 He revealed that creator Tom Kapinos allowed him to improvise his lines, allowing for a natural feel.
 Hank's iconic saying of the word "motherfucker" in a falsetto voice was one of these instances.

 Duchovny said that the show's premise that a writer is interesting to people is Kapinos's fantasy; "To make a show about a writer and to have that writer be attractive to women and powerful in the world and all these things.
 It’s just complete wish fulfillment for Tom, and for writers in general, he would say."
 Marilyn Manson, who plays himself in season 6, said Kapinos told him that when creating the character of Hank Moody he wanted him to be a rock star; "He was writing about himself, so he wanted to combine a writer who behaved like a rock star."

 Duchovny revealed that he wanted Hank to die at the end of the series; "Everything had to catch up with him.
 You can't drink and smoke like that and get away with it for too long.
 I wanted it to be complete.
 I wanted Hank to get married to Karen right before he died."